Zaptopod4001/RoguelikeVisibility/README.md

 The actual class that does line of sight and visibility circle calculations.

 # About
-I created this visibility calculation system for myself as a learning experience.
+I created this visibility calculation class for myself as a learning experience.

 # Copyright
 Created by Sami S. use of any kind without a written permission from the author is not allowed.
 But feel free to take a look.